Home > Cincinnati Domestic Violence Attorney > Child Endangerment Lawyer in Cincinnati, Ohio

 Ohio Child Endangerment Laws

-Child endangerment is defined according to the Ohio Revised Code (ORC 2919.22) as anyone who is a parent, guardian or custodian of a minor who is under the age of 18 or is physically or mentally disabled and under the age of 21 that creates or poses a large risk to the health and safety of the child by violating their duty of care, protection and support.
-It is prohibited for anyone to engage in any of the following actions:
+Child endangerment is defined under Ohio Revised Code 2919.22 as anyone who is a parent, guardian, or custodian of a minor who is under the age of 18 or is physically or mentally disabled and under the age of 21 that creates or poses a large risk to the health and safety of the child by violating their duty of care, protection, and support.

-- Engages in abuse of a child;
+- Abuse of a child;

-- Tortures or abuses a child;
+- Torture of a child;

-- Coerces, entices, uses or permits a child to participate in a situation that is obscene or has sexual implications;
+- Coerces, entices, uses, or permits a child to participate in a situation that is obscene or has sexual implications;

 - Operates a motor vehicle while under the influence of alcohol or drugs while a child is present in the vehicle.